-This Park lies on an altitude that range between 2000m – 4000m.
-Its beauty is formed by a range of beautiful landscapes that include majestic mountain peaks, waterfalls, bamboo forests, rainforests, Moorland and the deep v-shaped valleys that are intersected by streams and rivers
+This Park specifically lies at an altitude that ranges between 2000m – 4000m.
+Its beauty is formed by a range of beautiful landscapes that include majestic mountain peaks, waterfalls, bamboo forests, rainforests, Moorland, and the deep v-shaped valleys that are intersected by streams and rivers

-Rainfall occur throughout the year and precipitation vary according to region.
+Rainfall occurs throughout the year and precipitation vary according to region.
 It’s 1000mm on the northwestern slopes and 3000mm in the southeastern part.

-Aberdare National park’s lush habitats are home to abundant Wildlife species.
+Meanwhile Aberdare National park’s lush habitats are home to abundant wildlife species.
 Expect to see Cape buffalo, suni, side-striped jackal, eland, duiker, olive baboon, black and white colobus monkey, and Sykes monkey, lion, leopard, elephant, East African wild dog, giant-forest-hog, bushbuck, mountain reedbuck and waterbuck.

 African golden cat and the bongo are rarely seen.
 If you are after the common eland, and serval cats, you can easily find them in the higher moorlands.
 This park as well play hosts large numbers of Eastern black rhinoceros.